The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Comparing Global and Local Depolarising Noise Models

 Henceforth, the terms local (global) test accuracy will be used to describe the accuracy obtained from the QSVM model trained using quantum kernel values obtained from a quantum circuit with local (global) depolarising noise channels.
 Additionally, since only depolarising noise is discussed here; local and global noise will be used instead, for brevity.

 The methodology to obtain the local test accuracy follows similarly as described in Section \ref{sec: MarginGenLink}, with the quantum circuit described by Figure \ref{fig:LlayersLocalCircuit}.
-This circuit depicts local depolarising noise channels applied to each qubit after each unitary layer, following the experimental setup used in \cite{wang2025power}.
+This circuit depicts local depolarising noise channels applied to each qubit after each unitary layer.

-We first matched the survival probabilities of the noise models following the above discussion.
-Thereafter, we obtained the resulting density matrix from the ideal quantum circuit.
+Following the above discussion, the survival probabilities of the noise models were equated.
+Thereafter, the resulting density matrix from the ideal quantum circuit was obtained.
 The density matrix affected by global depolarising noise was computed using equation (\ref{globalDepol}).
 This density matrix is then used to calculate the quantum kernel element, which will, in a similar manner, yield the global test accuracy.

-Figure \ref{fig:AccDiff} portrays the difference in the test accuracy obtained when using the global and local noise models, respectively.
-A dual axis is displayed, with one axis representing increasing levels of local depolarising noise, and the other showing the equivalent global depolarising noise level as a result of their matched survival probabilities.
+Figure \ref{fig:AccDiff} portrays the test accuracies obtained when using the global and local noise models, respectively.
+A second abscissa is displayed, with one abscissa representing increasing levels of local depolarising noise, and the other showing the equivalent global depolarising noise level as a result of their matched survival probabilities.
 This simulation was performed for two datasets; the Wine Quality and Heart Disease datasets.
 The Wine Quality dataset was analysed using $1000$ samples, with two and three qubits, respectively.
 The Heart Disease dataset was analysed using two qubits and $303$ samples.
 The average accuracies obtained after implementing $5$-fold CV were used to construct the plot.
-The shaded region in the plots represents the uncertainty.
-These values were calculated using the standard formula to calculate the uncertainty of the quantity $A-B$ as $\sigma_E = \sqrt{\sigma_A^2 + \sigma_B^2}$, where $\sigma_A$ and $\sigma_B$ are the standard deviations of the respective quantities.
-In this case, $A$ and $B$ represent the accuracy from the global and local noise setups, respectively.
-With this formula, the standard deviations were used to obtain the uncertainty values for the test accuracy of each noise probability.
+The light blue and red shaded regions represent the uncertainty of each plot.
+The standard deviations were used to obtain the uncertainty values for the test accuracy of each noise probability.
+The purple shaded region represents the overlap of the uncertainty regions.

-Figure \ref{fig:AccDiff} clearly shows a positive difference in test accuracy for each of the plots in the intermediate local depolarising noise range.
-This corresponds to a larger test accuracy from the global noise simulation compared to the local noise simulation.
-This clearly suggests that global depolarising noise yields more optimistic results in the form of higher test accuracy than local noise.
-This is because global depolarising noise does not capture the impact of errors on individual qubits but on the system as a whole.
-Additionally, this approach does not model the degradation of the QSVM model performance as accurately as the local noise simulation in the intermediate noise range.